This article briefly explains the legal position where goods are sold by a non-owner and how that position can differ depending on the situation.

 The basic rule of law is that you cannot sell what you do not own.
 That means, of course, that you cannot buy from a non-owner either.

 There is always a loser when goods are sold by a person who does not have the authority to sell.
-It is either the original owner, who loses his property, or, more often, the good faith buyer, who loses his money when the items are returned.
+It is either the original owner, who loses their property, or, more often, the good faith buyer, who loses their money when the items are returned.

 The law in this area can be confusing and hard to understand.
 This article briefly explains the legal position where goods are sold by a non-owner and how that position can differ depending on the situation.